-Following study completion, sanitary lift stations and stormwater pump stations were designed by HR Green, and multiple projects were bid for improvements to all 32 stations.
+Following study completion, sanitary lift stations and pump stations were designed by HR Green, and multiple projects were bid for improvements to all 32 stations.

 Following bidding, HR Green provided engineering construction services to verify that construction was completed according to design intent.
 HR Green provided in-house engineering services in addition to on-site construction observation.

 At this time, the construction of all 9 sanitary lift stations has been completed, and the stations have been operating successfully for approximately 5 years.
 Construction of the 23 stormwater pump stations was recently completed.
-Several of the initial stormwater pump stations rehabilitated have been operating successfully for over 2 years.
+Several of the initial pump stations rehabilitated have been operating successfully for over 2 years.

 HR Green completed the construction phase of a cellular-based SCADA system designed by HR Green to observe, and eventually operate, all 32 stations in the City.